 And because I now have the advantage of being able to speak and read Thai, I am quickly discovering aspects about Thailand and Thai life that makes living here fun and interesting.
 Because of that advantage, I can help you to get the most out of your life when you eventually decide to move here yourself.
 And because of my extensive background in business consultancy and entrepreneurship, I can help you design a lifestyle (and maybe a home-based business also) to suit your budget and aspirations.

 By the way, I don’t usually mention this but in this case it’s relevant: I also have a strong background in psychology (a B.Sc. in Psychology).
-And although I’m not a practising therapist, I think I have a reasonably good insight into human nature and considerable tolerance for so-called ‘deviant’ thinking or ‘disorders’ as well as ‘alternative’ lifestyles.
+And although I’m not a practicing therapist, I think I have a reasonably good insight into human nature and considerable tolerance for so-called ‘deviant’ thinking or ‘disorders’ as well as ‘alternative’ lifestyles.
 (I’m just not tolerant of intolerance.)

 This means that you can consult with me candidly on any personal or emotional issue in connection with your new life in Thailand.
 You can contact me privately; everything we discuss is completely confidential.
 I deal with romantic relationships, children & education, sexual issues (including gender identity, fantasies and fetishes) as well as money issues (particularly situations where it impacts on your relationships) – and also health, personal & family problems, addictions and disabilities.